Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 ### Setup

 The test environment is a square of 140 x 140 pixels.
-The map is surrounded by walls so that the agent is locked inside of the map,<br>
+The map is surrounded by walls so that the agent is locked inside of the map.<br>
-within there's a total of 50 food spawnpoints and 8 obstacles within the map, the agent cannot move or look trough these walls.<br>
+Within there's a total of 50 food spawnpoints and 8 obstacles within the map, the agent cannot move or look trough these walls.<br>
 Figure 1 shows an image of the map.<br>

 <p align="center">